spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/performance-testing-in-staging-enivronments.md

 4. Once the build steps have been added, you can `Save` to be taken to the project status page for the newly-created job.
 As this is a job that you only need to run once and no schedule was set, you can select the `Build Now` option.
 ![screenshot](https://lh3.googleusercontent.com/drive-viewer/AJc5JmRTLzDFMolgcaZ_xE-nKMNBEiIDXkSjwEiInkEIJL3ZbMbIY5ygKXqc-7eE_H5N2X-m7ap1l8s=w1920-h919)

 5. With the job set to build and run, it will build a new workspace for the tasks and run each build step that you specified.
-Once the build has successfully completed, you can review the `Console Output` and then remove the project `Delete Project` once you as finished if you no longer need it.
+Once the build has successfully completed, you can review the `Console Output` and then remove the project with `Delete Project` once you are finished, if you no longer need it.
 ![screenshot](https://lh3.googleusercontent.com/drive-viewer/AJc5JmSJmYXg2MyBlTWGbCU6BtzL4ye4y2YOiKNFSobALdDrnescyH8wgIIOzF84QfWQAeSVEmz5HnI=w1920-h919)

 {% info_block infoBox %}